nabury/HPAI/README.md

 **HPAI_functions.R** contains the functions required in the HPAI control.R file.

 **Data files**
-Save in a directory named "R files" to automate selection of required data files when running simulations using HPAI control.R
 **management_options.rds** Data frame of all potential management options.
 Columns:
 limit - 20 (low capacity), 50 (medium capacity) or 100 (high capacity)